vercel/next.js/docs/advanced-features/dynamic-import.md

 ```

 `DynamicComponent` will be the default component returned by `../components/hello`.
 It works like a regular React Component, and you can pass props to it as you normally would.

+[`webpackChunkName`](https://webpack.js.org/api/module-methods/#magic-comments) is used to name the new chunk that will be created by Webpack.
+Adding this comment will cause the separate chunk to be named `Hello.js` instead of an incremented integer like `1.js`.

 ## With named exports